- Complete a bachelor’s degree in a behavioral, social science, psychology, or another field

 New York, New York

-NYU’s online master of arts program in Counseling for Mental Health and Wellness prepares students to become professional mental health counselors who guide clients of all backgrounds toward healthy lifestyles.
+NYU Steinhardt’s online master of arts program in Counseling for Mental Health and Wellness prepares students to become professional mental health counselors who guide clients of all identities toward healthy lifestyles.
 Counseling@NYU students receive the knowledge and hands-on training to work with adults both individually and in groups.
-The program is delivered through online classes and course work and in-person field experiences at sites near students’ communities.
+The program is delivered through online live classes, asynchronous course work and in-person field experiences at NYU Steinhardt-approved sites near students’ communities.

 Enrollment Type: Full-Time